unbrikd/edge-leap/README.md

 The `draft` mode is used to manage development sessions.
 It allows developers to provide a configuration of the development environment and automatically handle the required operations, in order to build and deploy the module to the target device.

+1. `elcli draft new` - Initialize a new development session by creating a configuration file in the current directory.

   First you need to initialize a new development session: `elcli draft new`.
-This will place the `edge-leap.yaml` configuration file in the current directory.
-The configuration file schema details can be found [here](./docs/configuration-schema-v1.md).
+This will place the `edge-leap.yaml` configuration file in the current directory, which is expected to be filled with the required information for the development session.

+  > _The configuration file schema details can be found [here](./docs/configuration-schema-v1.md)._

+2. `elcli draft deploy` - Deploy the module to the target device.

+  Once the configuration file is set, you can start the development session and as soon as you want to deploy the module to the target device, you can run `elcli draft deploy`.
 If no flags are provided the configuration file information will be used, otherwise the flags will override the configuration file values.

-Once the configuration file is set, you can start the development session and as soon as you have the need to deploy the module to the target device, you can run `elcli draft deploy`.
-This will deploy the module to the target device, by:
+  Deploying the module to the target device involves the following steps:
-- pushing the module manifest to the IoT Hub
+  - pushing the module manifest to the IoT Hub as layered deployment
   - defining a unique deployment ID and using it as target condition
   - updating the device's device twin with to match the target condition

 ### Release mode